 She has composed operas in 12 different languages, presented for BBC Radio 3, devised BBC Proms and received commissions from the London Symphony Orchestra, Glyndebourne, City of Birmingham Symphony Orchestra, BBC Concert Orchestra and Royal Opera House.
 The Freedom Game opera (2015) received its premiere at the Royal Albert Hall for 1200 performers and Beautiful World (2016) won the Education Middle East Performing Arts Award at the National Theatre, Abu Dhabi.

-Recent highlights include opera Dare to Dream (Royal Albert Hall 2019) for 1800 singers – devised in collaboration with young people from Uganda, Syria, Bangladesh and the UK; new music commissioned by the BBC Singers; Towards Another World, a promenade opera for the English National Opera and V&A museum; and A Young Known Voice, a work newly commissioned by the Acadamy of Ancient Music.
-Hannah has also been adjudicator for BBC Young Musician and was engaged by the EU commission as their key moderator for the EU Cultural Forum 2017, Milan.
+Performances of her recent works include the opera Dare to Dream (premiere/Royal Albert Hall March 2019) for 1800 singers – devised in collaboration with young people from Uganda, Syria, Bangladesh and the UK; The Tale Of Two Dragons/Tyger Tyger commissioned by the BBC Singers; Towards Another World, a promenade opera for the English National Opera at the V&A museum; and A Young Known Voice, a work commissioned by the Acadamy of Ancient Music (Barbican, UK).

 Hannah frequently leads professional development for artists and ensembles in creative educational practice, audience engagement, and composition including consultancy for the Royal Danish Opera, Het Muziek Theater, Fundacja Nowa Orkiestra Kameralna, Amsterdam Sinfonietta, De Nederlandse Bach Vereniging the English National Ballet and for the charity Songbound in India.

-Hannah has led projects for children in Mumbai, Palestine and Bosnia, and continues to collect songs from the street in her travels across the globe including Mali, Tanzania, Guyana, Zambia and Malawi.
+Hannah is passionate working in diverse international settings and has led projects for children in Mumbai, Palestine and Bosnia continuing to collect songs from the street in her travels across the globe including Mali, Tanzania, Guyana, Zambia and Malawi.